rtfdeamon/sitellm_vertebro/README.md

 images, archives, etc.) are skipped automatically so the knowledge base stays focused on textual content.

+### Multi-domain knowledge bases

+The admin UI now allows managing several projects (domains) inside one deployment.
+Specify the desired domain in the “Knowledge Base” card when searching or adding documents; entries are stored with this domain marker in MongoDB(GridFS) and reused after container restarts.
+The crawler automatically assigns documents to the domain derived from the start URL host, so each domain keeps its own knowledge set while continuing to use the same Ollama language model.

 ## One-shot deployment

 For an automated setup on Linux or macOS the repository ships a helper